hansi-b/manipuPom/README.md

   dependencies by `artifactId`, change the scope of dependencies, and optionally write changes back to the POM file.
 When writing, the script will automatically create a `.bak` backup of the original file.
-- `src/deps_graph.py` — Script to generate dependency graphs from Maven projects.
-It can analyze multiple POM files in a directory structure and output the dependency relationships in either PlantUML or JSON format.
 - `src/mod_parent.py` — Script to update `<parent><version>` in multiple POM files.
 Works recursively and can update many POMs in place or perform a dry-run.
+- `src/deps_graph.py` — Script to generate dependency graphs from Maven projects.
+It can analyse multiple POM files in a directory structure and output the dependency relationships in either PlantUML or JSON format.
 - `src/evaluate_mvn_builds.py` — Script to evaluate Maven build logs in a directory and produce a human-friendly report listing successful builds, failure groups, and unreadable/inconclusive logs.
-- `tests/` — pytest-based unit tests.
+- `tests/` — pytest-based unit tests
-- `tests/data/` — test data used by the test suite.
+- `tests/data/` — test data used by the test suite
-- `requirements.txt` — development/test dependencies (currently
+- `requirements.txt` — development/test dependencies
-  contains `pytest` and `networkx`).

 ## Features